GuyDupenloup/diffusion_model_from_research_papers/README.md

 ### 7.3 Sampling

-Only about one out of ten of the generated images had valuable quality.
+Only about one out of ten of the generated images had acceptable quality.
 Diversity was fine, although cars and trucks were slightly over-represented.
 Clearly, better results could have been obtained with a U-Net of the same size as in Ho's code, and more training epochs.

 Examples of quality images I could obtain are shown in Figure 6.